Appendices

 The JSON response object has also changed

 IMPORTANT: The returned Solr JSON object has changed, however the returned Panl response JSON object has not.
 This will only ever affect your integration when dealing with the Solr JSON.
-The Panl Results Viewer web app has taken this into account to support all versions.
+The Panl Results Viewer web app has taken this into account to support these versions.

 In Solr version 7 and 8: